 Most business owners will need an attorney for short- or long-term needs – whether it’s related to incorporation, leases, trademarks, or legal documents (like wills, non‑compete or confidentiality agreements).
-You might need assistance with more involved legal issues like criminal or civil cases, taxes, or workers compensation claims.
+You might need assistance with more involved legal issues like criminal or civil cases, taxes, getting the right business licenses or workers compensation claims.

 Ways to Get Legal Help